 The 3.0 is a version of 3.0 “When combined with the 170-degree wide-angle viewing angle and tempered-glass protection, this high-density VGA color monitor delivers a sharp, clear view of your photos that allows you to conduct critical image reviews.

-An information display on the rear LCD screen, which can change color according to on the ambient lighting conditions, as well as an easy-to-view top LCD panel are also included with the camera.
+An information display on the rear LCD screen, which can change color according to ambient lighting conditions, as well as an easy-to-view top LCD panel is also included with the camera.

 The Nikon D700 is equipped with the Live View feature, which provides photographers with a live image on the LCD screen in two modes, one for handheld photography and the other for tripod shooting.
 It is very advantageous when filming in a studio or using remote shooting, as well as when shooting from difficult angles, to have the Live View system available.

 Nikon D700 Electronic Virtual Horizon.

 The D700’s location in relation to the horizontal level is confirmed instantly and accurately thanks to the revolutionary Virtual Horizon feature.

 The virtual horizon may be displayed on the LCD screen while Live View is on, which is very useful for landscape and architecture photography, as well as other situations.
 While looking through the viewfinder, you may also use the useful analog scale to level the D700 while shooting.